jweiming/BookLibraryH2/readme.md

 ## Application Structure

 ## Running the server locally
-The BankOfSpring application can be started using your favourite IDE and its run configuration support.
-If you are a terminal savvy, please use the following command -
+The BookLibrary application can be started using your favourite IDE and its run configuration support or terminal using the following command -

 ````
 mvn spring-boot:run